 The two largest private hospital groups in Cape Town are Netcare and Mediclinic.
 However, the newer hospital groups Melomed and Life Health offer private health services of an equally high standard.
 Please check out their websites for more info about hospital facilities and to find a specialist doctor in Cape Town in your area and for your needs.

-The Netcare hospitals group has got five affiliated hospitals in the Cape Town region.
-Check out the facilities and services the private Netcare Hospitals offer here.
-The Netcare hospitals are located in Blaauwberg, City Centre (Christiaan Barnard Memorial Hospital), N1 City/Goodwood, Kuils River.
+The Netcare hospitals group offers medical services in four hospitals in Cape Town.
+Check out the facilities and services the private Netcare Hospitals offer here:

 Mediclinic operates several private hospitals in Cape Town and countrywide.
 They have modern facilities and specialist care facilities.